 1. "The Nation’s Gratitude:" The IOVR Laws 2.
 The Gordian Knot: Government Programs and Non-Government Partners 3.
 The Veterans: Heroes, Beggars, Fascists 4.
 The Widows: "On Bended Knee I Come before You" 5.
 The Orphans: The Nation’s Children 6.
 Epilogue: Change and Continuity across Ideological Divides 7.
 Citizenship Reframed

 Maria Bucur is the John V Hill Professor of History and Gender Studies at Indiana University.
 She has published extensively on the modern history of Romania and the history of gender relations.
 Her books include Eugenics and Modernization in Interwar Romania (2002), Gender and War in Twentieth Century Eastern Europe (2006), Heroes and Victims: Remembering War in Twentieth-Century Romania (2009), Gendering Modernism.
-A Historical Reappraisal of the Canon (2017), The Century of Women: How Women Have Changed the World since 1900 (2018) and The Birth of Democratic Citizenship: Women in Modern Romania (2018).
+A Historical Reappraisal of the Canon (2017), The Century of Women: How Women Have Changed the World since 1900 (2018) and The Birth of Democratic Citizenship: Women and Power in Modern Romania (2018).